Watching a Kid Dissolve Into The Abyss

 This is what we've done to children.
 We've numbed them before they ever had a chance to feel.
 And the worst part is, no one gives a shit because it's easier this way.
 It's easier to hand them a device than to raise them with awareness.
 Easier to give them comfort than to guide them through discomfort.
 Easier to suppress emotion than to sit with it.
 Easier to silence the child than to face yourself.

 You don't want to deal with tantrums.
 You don't want to deal with boredom.
 You'd rather avoid it all.
-And then you justify it with ego-driven bullshit like “this is just how kids are now.” or "blame his dad" No, it's not.
+And then it gets brushed off with lines like "this is just how kids are now."
+No, it's not.
 This is how disconnection looks when it becomes normal.
-This is what happens when ego and convenience take the wheel.
+This is what happens when convenience takes the wheel.

 I'm not saying this to shame parents.
 I get how hard it is.
-I just wish we weren't sleepwalking into this kind of disconnection.
+Raising a kid while exhausted and just trying to get through the day is a real thing, and I don't have kids of my own, so I won't pretend I fully understand that weight.
+I just wish we weren't sleepwalking into this kind of disconnection, one screen at a time.

-This is why people fear psychedelics, because they strip all of that away.
-They force you to face what you've spent your whole life avoiding.
-They rip down the filters, your ego, your illusion of control, the stories we tell ourselves everyday.
-And most people would rather live in a comfortable lie than to feel what's actually real.
+Most people would rather live in a comfortable lie than to face the uncomfortable reality.
 That's the real sickness.
 Not the phone itself, but what it represents.
 A world so disconnected from its own spirit that even children are being conditioned to escape themselves.